ShukraJaliya/rust-game/README.md

      They only get 4 chances

             the answer is East
-sv

 level 3
-    Do you know your stat.
+    Do you know your stats?ss
     if I ask you what is north, east, west or south of what will you be able to tell me. the answer to the challenge here is Senegal